All posts

 The first step isn't restructuring.
 It's seeing the gap clearly.

 Which entities generate revenue?
-Which entities receive it?
-Where does value creation actually happen — not on the org chart, but in practice?
-Are the connections between entities documented, or do they exist only in the founder's understanding?
-The documentation gap between what founders see and what authorities see is often widest at these inter-entity junctions.
+Which ones receive it?
+Where does value creation actually happen, not on the org chart, but in practice?
+Are the connections between entities documented, or do they exist only in your head?
+That documentation gap between what founders know and what authorities can see is usually widest at these inter-entity junctions.

-Global Solo's META framework maps these dimensions: how Money moves through the structure, what Entity boundaries formally exist, where Tax positions intersect with operational reality, and whether the Accountability documentation supports the narrative connecting them.
+Global Solo's META framework maps four dimensions: how Money moves through the structure, what Entity boundaries formally exist, where Tax positions intersect with operational reality, and whether the Accountability documentation supports the story connecting them.

-The output isn't a recommendation to restructure.
-It's a clear picture of where the entity map and the income map diverge — before someone else draws that picture for you.
-For founders evaluating their entity decisions from scratch, the entity decision framework maps the key structural choices and their downstream consequences.
+The output is a clear picture of where your entity map and income map diverge, before someone else draws that picture for you.
+If you're evaluating entity decisions from scratch, the entity decision framework covers the key structural choices and what they mean downstream.

 Get structural patterns other founders miss